Friday 7 November 2025

 Katherine Res Pritchard, Partner, Howard Kennedy

-Lois and Katherine will discuss expert selection in family proceedings, their instruction, governing laws, experiences, and ways to improve the process for all involved with reference to their own experiences – both positive and negative.
+Both will discuss expert selection in family proceedings, their instruction, governing laws, experiences, and ways to improve the process for all involved with reference to their own experiences.

 - Current trends in the Family Courts